ai4eic/FM4DIRC/README.md

 # Usage

-Note we have provided all code required to reproduce the results found within the paper, although these require large amounts of simulation from GEANT4.
+Note we have provided all code required to reproduce the results found within the paper, although these require large amounts of simulation from GEANT4 (see [eicdirc](https://github.com/rdom/eicdirc)).
 For those interested in training their own models, or reproducing our work, please open an issue.
 If their exists a high demand, we will update our documentation to and provide instructions for dataset creation, or directly share the datasets permitted.

+For generative models with or without a mixture of experts, make sure the **model** field of the config file is updated accordingly.
+This is relevant for both training and inference.

 ## Training